The Lawless: Production

+The film was based on the novel The Voice of Stephen Wilder by Daniel Mainwaring.
+Film rights were purchased by Pine-Thomas Productions in August 1949.
+Mainwaring was a friend of Pine Thomas and he persuaded the producers to hire Losey.
+Losey later said:

+It was a subject I felt very passionately about but I had big trouble because Pine and Thomas were a combination that made ‘B’ pictures for Paramount, and they were monsters, absolute monsters.
+And they interfered in the worst possible way at all points and I would never have been able to make that picture in a million years if I hadn’t had the guts and if Dan Mainwaring hadn’t had the guts that he had.
+He really risked his career to protect me.

+Losey studied the film Fury as well as footage from the 1949 Peekskill riots.

-The film was known as Outrage.
-Gail Russell had been on suspension by Paramount but got off it to make this film.
+The film was known at one stage as Outrage.
+Gail Russell had been on suspension by Paramount but was freed to make the film.

 The film was an attempt by Pine-Thomas Productions to make a more "significant" kind of film.
-Shooting took 18 days.
-Pine Thomas said they expected to make a profit of $1 million on the film.

-Reception
+Shooting began in October and took 18 days.

+Losey found it difficult working with Russell, an alcoholic.
+Although Paramount forbade her from drinking, Losey gave her alcohol so that she could remember her lines.
+Losey loved working with cameraman Roy Hunt.

+Losey said the producer forced a music score on the film that "made it cheaper and more melodramatic and it slowed its tempo" and he was fired.
+He also said: "Mainwaring’s script was a very good one but it was corrupted by the producers.
+I mean all that business of the rape of the girl and the police car going up in flames were stuck in by them, and | didn’t like shooting them and the picture would have been much better without them.
+But it was quite a successful picture in spite of everything, and it does say what I wanted to say."

 Critical response

 Film critic Bosley Crowther praised the film.
 He wrote, "Within the inevitable limits of the low-budget action film, which happens to be the type of product that these modest gentlemen produce, they have made an exciting picture on a good, solid, social theme—the cruelty of a community when inflamed by prejudice.
 And although their drama, The Lawless, is no Fury or Intruder in the Dust, it is a startling account of mob violence in a northern California town.
 With merited optimism, it was presented at the Astor yesterday."

 The staff at Variety magazine also gave the film a positive review.
 They wrote, "Racial tolerance gets a working over in The Lawless, but the producers don’t soapbox the message, using it, instead, as a peg on which to produce a hard-hitting drama, equipped with action and fast pace ...
 Performances all stack up as topnotch, with several being standout."